Wills, Trusts & Probate

 What evidence is needed to prove undue influence?

-Is mediation required before going to court for a will challenge?
+Is mediation required before going to probate court?

 What happens if a will is declared invalid?

-Can a will be challenged after probate has been completed?
+Can a will be challenged after probate is complete?